localpreservation/localpreservation.github.io/_resources/maintaining-exteriors.md

 |   | Downspouts |  | Downspouts OK | Flush out downspouts | 5/04/2005 |
 |   | Chimneys | No masonry chimney | N/A | N/A | N/A |
 |   | Attachments/Penetrations | Metal vent stack and weathervane | Vent hood has some peeling paint; vane OK | Sand and repaint vent stack | 6/07/2005 |
-{: .full}

 ## Scheduling maintenance work

 Proper maintenance depends on an organized plan with work prescribed in manageable components.
 Regular maintenance needs to be considered a priority both in terms of time allotted for inspections and for allocation of funding.

-Maintenance work scheduling is generally based on a variety of factors, including
+Maintenance work scheduling is generally based on a variety of factors, including:

 - the seriousness of the problem,
 - type of work involved,